How Can I Afford Surrogacy?

 - Remember you can influence the overall costs.
 While the surrogacy journey can be unpredictable, remember that the preferences you express and the choices you make can affect your overall expenses, including the IVF clinic you work with and whether your surrogate is insured or uninsured.
 You can also look into various surrogacy programs to see which is right for you.

 - Consider your financing options.
 You may be able to obtain loans from banks or lending agencies to help you cover the costs.
 Many intended parents look into home equity loans as an option to pay back a portion of their expenses over time.
 Because the medical fees associated with IVF cycles are a significant portion of total expenses, many intended parents investigate the possibility of secured or unsecured loans from medical financing companies.
 Circle also offers surrogacy financing options for U.S. intended parents.
+We are the first agency to proudly offer a financing plan to help even more intended parents experience the joys of parenthood through surrogacy and egg donation.

 - Evaluate all of your insurance options.
 There are a variety of insurance options available to cover the medical costs of surrogacy, so make sure you take time to look into which is right for you.
 Ask for information about deductibles, enrollment fees, premiums, and out-of-pocket maximums.